 With the initial Artemis missions, NASA plans to lay the foundation for a lunar base camp at the unexplored south pole.
 That base, located near 4.3-billion-year-old moon rocks useful for geological research, will serve as a place for astronauts to live and work for up to two months at a time.
 And that is essential for Artemis’s ultimate goal: “Our sights are not set on the moon,” said chief astronaut Reid Wiseman in a NASA briefing to media this summer.
 “Our sights are clearly set on Mars . . . to inhabit another planet.”

 The Artemis program has its first three missions planned: Artemis I, at press time scheduled for November 14, is a test of NASA’s Deep Space Exploration Systems.
-It will send NASA’s Space Launch System (a rocket as tall as the Empire State Building) and an uncrewed Orion space capsule on a test flight around the moon to ensure a safe reentry, splashdown, and recovery.
+It will send NASA’s Space Launch System (a rocket as tall as a 20-story building) and an uncrewed Orion space capsule on a test flight around the moon to ensure a safe reentry, splashdown, and recovery.
 Artemis II will circle the moon with astronauts on board, testing safety controls and life support equipment.
 And Artemis III will land two astronauts on the lunar surface, where they’ll stay for about a week, in preparation for later missions to establish the base camp.